svpino/twitter/README.md

 * [An introduction to Label and One-Hot encoding](https://twitter.com/svpino/status/1364923419922493444?s=20) — **Encoding features** from a dataset is a very common transformation that data scientists have to do before running machine learning algorithms.
 This thread covers **Label** and **One-Hot encoding**, how they work and how to use them.

-* [An overview of Active Learning](https://twitter.com/svpino/status/1365307434856820736?s=20) — **Active Learning** is an iterative approach to supervised learning that helps when we have a lot of data, but very few labels.
-This thread is an **overview** of this technique and how it works.

-* [Introduction to Siamese Networks](https://twitter.com/svpino/status/1365683368030052355?s=20) — If you've heard about **one/few-shot learning** before but aren't sure exactly what it is, this is a good introduction to it.
-Specifically, this thread talks about **Siamese Networks** and how they work.

 * [The importance of learning curves](https://twitter.com/svpino/status/1369278050970525707?s=20) — Learning curves are a popular way to understand your data and your model.
 An underrated technique is to display the error of the model as we progressively increase the dataset size.
 This will allow us to determine whether we are overfitting or underfitting.

 * [An introduction to Bayes' Theorem](https://twitter.com/svpino/status/1362354925548810241?s=20) — **Bayes' theorem** is very useful, but I didn't want to make it boring so that this thread will introduce it through an excellent little (surprising) problem.
 And after you read it, you'll want to use it at your next dinner party.